carissaallen/portfolio/README.md

 # A portfolio of my work.

-You know those awesome website templates you can find all over the internet?
-This isn't that.
-This website represents my story, showcases my work, and demonstrates what I am capable of--and the code is written by yours truly.
+This website represents my story, showcases my work, and demonstrates my creativity--both on the frontend and the backend.
+I will continue to iterate on this website to make improvements when I can.

 # Built With
 * HTML5